-Students must matriculate into a graduate program at Stockton University to apply.
+Students must matriculate into a graduate program at Stockton University to apply for a Graduate Assistantship.
 Students must have and maintain a minimum cumulative GPA of 3.0 or better and be in good academic standing.
 Students on probation are not eligible for graduate assistantships.
-Violations of the Campus Code of Conduct may also impact a student's eligibility to hold a GA appointment.
-Graduate assistants must enroll in graduate study at the University during each semester of appointment and maintain the minimum enrolled credits during the entire semester.
-The appointment may be rescinded if registration drops below the minimum requirements.
-Graduate assistants are required to preregister for their courses to receive their award.
-Visit the Academic Calendar for preregistration dates.
+Violations of the Campus Code of Conduct may also impact a student's eligibility to hold a GA position.
+Graduate assistants must enroll in graduate study at the University during each semester of the assistantship and maintain the minimum enrolled credits during the entire semester.
+The assistantship can be rescinded if registration drops below the minimum requirements.
 Stockton employees are not eligible for graduate assistantships.